paularmstrong/build-tracker/docs/docs/packages/api-errors.md

 This is a shared package for creating and comparing API errors returned from the Build Tracker server's API.

+## 400 `ValidationError`

+The build that you are trying to insert into the database does not meet requirements.
+See the specific error message for more information.

 ## 401 `AuthError`

 If your server's API is protected with an API key and you do not provide it with requests requiring authentication, a 401 unauthorized response will be returned.